VandyHacks-Internal/dev-assessment-2025/README.md

 **Q: How will I be graded?**

-A: For both options, we will grade on:
+A: We will grade on:

 -   Code Organization & Readability
     -   How well do you structure your code?